 3 Credits (1 Lecture 2 Lab 0 Shop) 5 Hrs./Wk.
 (1 Hr.
 Lecture 4 Hrs.
-Lab) 15 wks.
+Lab) \15 wks.

-In this hands-on course, students will learn to create and prepare files for a variety of digital output devices.
-Students will design files to print directly onto irregular shaped items, using a flatbed UV printer.
-The laser engraver will be used to teach how to etch and cut on varied media.
-The wide format vinyl printer/cutter will be used to teach t-shirt transfer, vinyl graphics, and vehicle wrap techniques.
-Wall graphics and their installation will also be covered.
-Prerequisites: GRC 102, 103, 106, 107, 119, 176
+In this hands-on course, students will learn the basics about vinyl and how to prepare surfaces for application of vinyl graphics and decals.
+The wide format printer/cutter will be used to teach file preparation, graphics printing, cutting and wrap techniques.
+Vehicle wrap techniques will be practiced using tuning film and varied tools to apply to vehicle doors, fenders, and other surfaces.
+Vinyl lettering and wall graphics and their installation will also be covered.
+Prerequisites: GRC 102, 103, 106, 107 and 176.